kskalvar/aws-eks-cluster-quickstart/README.md

 ## Launch and Configure Your Amazon EKS Worker Nodes

-Use the AWS CloudFormation to configure the Worker Nodes.
+Use AWS CloudFormation to configure the Worker Nodes.
 This is a step by step process.

 ### AWS CloudFormation Console
 Click on "Create Stack"